A-type Quiver Varieties and ADHM Moduli Spaces: -type Quiver Varieties and Macdonald polynomials

 \begin{proposition} Consider coefficient functions for K-theory of $\textsf{QM}$ to $X_n$ \eqref{eq:DefVvertMac} for all fixed points of the maximal torus.
 Let $\lambda$ be a partition of $k$ elements of length $n$ and $\lambda_1\geq\dots\geq\lambda_n$.
 Let

 Then there exists a fixed point $\textbf{q}$ for which

 \end{proposition}

 \begin{proof} Macdonald polynomials (independent on their normalization) satisfy difference equations of the form \eqref{eq:tRSEigenz}.
-By plugging \eqref{eq:truncationa} into the formula for the coefficient of the vertex function \eqref{eq:V1pdef} we observe that the series in $\zeta_i$ truncate at orders $\lambda_{i}$ thereby turning it into a polynomial for some fixed point $\textbf{q}$.
-This polynomial is unique up to normalization and for other fixed points there will be no complete truncation of all the series. \end{proof}
+By plugging \eqref{eq:truncationa} into the formula for the coefficient of the vertex function \eqref{eq:V1pdef} we observe that the series in $\zeta_i$ truncate at orders $\lambda_{i}$ thereby turning it into a polynomial.
+This polynomial is unique up to normalization. \end{proof}

 We can also rewrite $\eqref{eq:truncationa}$ as

 where $a\in\mathbb{C}^\times$ is an arbitrary parameter, which later will be interpreted as an evaluation parameter for a Fock module, and $\lambda_{i} = \sum_{j=1}^i\ell_{n-j+1}$.
 Note also that our normalization of Macdonald polynomials is slightly different from \cite{MacDonald:286472}.